 Your perception of a three-dimensional environment is produced from two separate two-dimensional images.
 The images produced by your eyes are analogous to two aerial images taken one after another along a flight path.
 Objects that appear in the area of overlap between two aerial images are seen from two different perspectives.
 A pair of overlapping vertical aerial images is called a stereopair.
 When a stereopair is viewed such that each eye sees only one image, it is possible to envision a three-dimensional image of the area of overlap.

 On the following page, you'll find a couple of examples of how stereoscopy is used to create planimetrically-correct views of the Earth's surface.
 If you have anaglyph stereo (red/blue) glasses, you'll be able to see stereo yourself.
 First, let's practice viewing anaglyph stereo images.

 One way to see in stereo is with an instrument called a stereoscope (see examples on the Interpreting Imagery page at James Madison University's Spatial Information Clearinghouse).
 Another way that works on computer screens and doesn't require expensive equipment is called anaglyph stereo (anaglyph comes from a Greek word that means, "to carve in relief").
 The anaglyph method involves special glasses in which the left and right eyes are covered by blue and red filters.

-The anaglyph image shown below consists of a superimposed stereopair in which the left image is shown in red, and the right image is shown in green and blue.
-The filters in the glasses ensure the each eye sees only one image.
+The anaglyph image shown below consists of a superimposed stereopair in which the left image is shown in red and the right image is shown in green and blue.
+The filters in the glasses ensure each eye sees only one image.
 Can you make out the three-dimensional image of the U-shaped valley formed by glaciers in the French Alps?